 Talk Ten Tuesday Podcasts

-CMS participates in the ICD-10 Monitor’s Talk Ten Tuesday podcasts.
+CMS participated in the ICD-10 Monitor’s Talk Ten Tuesday podcasts.
 Visit the Talk Ten Tuesday website to listen to past presentations from CMS including:

 - December 17, 2013: ICD-10: Looking Ahead